rmassidda/ir-2019/09_query_processing.md

 ## Optimization

 ## Tiered index
-Caching can be useful to speedup query resolution, there are two possible and opposite approaches: to chache the query results, exploiting query locality, or to cache pages of posting lists, exploiting term locality.
+Caching can be useful to speedup query resolution, there are two possible and opposite approaches: to cache the query results, exploiting query locality, or to cache pages of posting lists, exploiting term locality.

-Anoter possible solution consist in breaking postings up into a hierarchy of lists, sorted by importance.
+Another possible solution consist in breaking postings up into a hierarchy of lists, sorted by importance.
 At query time only the top tier is used, unless it fails to provide a minimum number of documents, if so it recurse onto the lower tier.

 ## Skip pointers
-In a skip list the number of skips is an important tradeoff, the more the skips the shorter the spans, it is most likely to skip but lots of comparisons are required to evaluate skip pointer.
+In a skip list the number of skips is an important trade-off, the more the skips the shorter the spans, it is most likely to skip but lots of comparisons are required to evaluate skip pointer.
-A simple heuristic for posting list of lenght $L$ is to use $\sqrt{L}$ evenly-spaced skip pointers.
+A simple heuristic for posting list of length $L$ is to use $\sqrt{L}$ evenly-spaced skip pointers.